dceliano/aes/README.md

 	mkdir $PRAZOR/vhls/src/aes
 	cp ./module/* $PRAZOR/vhls/src/aes/

-Next, the following changes must be made to Prazor:
+Then, the following changes must be made to your copy of Prazor:

 1. Include the two aes headers in the file zynq.h
 2. The new block needs to be instantiated inside the zynq files src/platform/arm/zynq/parallella/zynq{.cpp,.h}
 3. BUSMUX64_BIND(busmux0, aes0.port0, AES_BASE_ADDR, AES_SPACING); must be added to zynq.cpp to connect the device to the I/O bus.
 4. src/Makefile.am needs to be adjusted to include the aes subdirectory.
 Make sure the aes subdirectory is listed at the beginning of the list, or at least before platform.
 5. Change the variable AC_OUTPUT in configure.ac to include the AES directory.
 6. add $(top_builddir)/src/aes/libaes.la to both libzynq_s_la_LIBADD and libzynq_la_LIBADD into src/platform/arm/zynq/parallella/Makefile.am